Bus Accident Attorneys New York

 Bus Accident Causes

-There is a plethora of causes for bus accidents.
+There are a plethora of causes for bus accidents.
 Simply due to the massive size of buses compared to other motor vehicles, there is an inherent danger if you are a passenger because the top-heaviness of the bus may cause it to flip over, and if you are a pedestrian or another motorist, any form of contact with a bus may cause severe injuries and damages.
 Since bus companies do not generate profits unless their buses are on the road, the result is often due to a lack of inspections and maintenance on those vehicles which creates a dangerous and potentially catastrophic situation for bus passengers and other motorists.
 These companies many times hire unqualified drivers whose negligent actions (or inactions) result in accidents as well.
 Improper implementation of bus safety procedures, especially in the case of school buses, is also a cause of injuries when children do not use the safety restraints required by school district policy.

 The National Transportation Safety Board names these to be the most common causes of bus accidents: